 Dyspraxia is thought to be caused by the way that the brain processes information, which results in messages not being properly or fully transmitted.
 It affects the planning of what to do and how to do it, and is associated with problems of perception, language and thought.
 Dyspraxia sometimes runs in families.

-People with autism often have difficulties with motor co-ordination and, if they are significantly affected in this way, may also be given a formal diagnosis of dyspraxia.
+Autistic people often have difficulties with motor co-ordination and, if they are significantly affected in this way, may also be given a formal diagnosis of dyspraxia.
 As with autism, people with dyspraxia may be over- or under-sensitive to certain sensory stimuli.

 Find out more from the Dyspraxia Foundation (01462 454986).